Analysis | Republican politics and right-wing media continue to fuse

 Again, it is not new that elected officials would move from politics to media and back.
 What seems unusual at the moment is the extent to which one appears to be almost an extension of the other.

 Fox News has allowed sitting officials to host its shows, as it did with Gaetz in 2019 and then-Florida Attorney General Pam Bondi (R) the year prior.
 While it used to try to prevent its talent from engaging in explicit politicking, Hannity endorsed Trump in 2016 and later helped fundraise for the Republican Party.
-Jason Chaffetz (who left Congress to work at Fox) will soon headline a Republican fundraiser in Texas, as Media Matters reported on Tuesday.
+Jason Chaffetz (who left Congress to work at Fox) will soon headline a Republican fundraiser in Texas, as Media Matters reported Tuesday.

 The network continues to serve as employer of choice for Team Trump, announcing a hosting gig for former press secretary Kayleigh McEnany on Tuesday and signing Trump’s daughter-in-law Lara Trump as a contributor earlier this month.
 Lara Trump and Sarah Sanders — another Fox personality/former press secretary — are reportedly exploring runs for political office; what better place for them to bide their time until doing so than on a Fox News set?

-When Lara Trump’s role was announced on “Fox & Friends” on Monday, she said that she sort of felt like she’d “been an unofficial member of the team for so long.”
+When Lara Trump’s role was announced on “Fox & Friends” on Monday, she said that she sort of felt like she had “been an unofficial member of the team for so long.”
 Certainly a fair sentiment, and one with which her father-in-law could empathize.

 If Lara Trump does decide to run for the Senate in North Carolina, it will be interesting to see if Fox even bothers to kick her off the air.